 The Michigan State University AI Research (MAIR), housed within the Department of Computer Science and Engineering (CSE) at Michigan State University (MSU), holds a distinguished position in the dynamic field of Artificial Intelligence (AI).
 With a rich history of innovation and a commitment to pushing the boundaries of technology, MAIR provides a hub of creativity and discovery in AI research.
 Led by a diverse team of renowned experts, MAIR endeavors include a wide range of research domains, spanning biometrics, computer vision, data mining, natural language processing, and machine learning.

-Learn more about Melanie and her work on the Department of Chemistry website.
+Learn more about Anjana and her work on the Broad College of Business website.